 Does making a grocery list Save Money?
 Yes, It's super important to meal plan if you want to stop overspending on your food shopping.
 The number one thing that helped to cut our food spending by thousands a year, is meal planning, and it can help you too.

 Check out this: Free Printable Meal Plan to get you started.

 Stop throwing away leftovers and pop them in a tub for tomorrow's lunch or pop it in the freezer to keep it even longer.
 There are so many things you can freeze rather than throwing away, such as fresh vegetables and fruit that you can buy in the reduced section for half the price.

 5 - Use Food Waste Apps

 There's a great app on the market by 'Too good to Go' which distributes all that yummy, perfectly edible food that stores and restaurants have to throw out at the end of the day can be yours for a quarter of the price.
 Find out how to Reduce Food Waste & Get Cheap Meals

 6 - Don't Takeaway - Fakeaway

 We all love a takeaway on occasions but boy can they be pricey!
 There's a new craze going on in the weight loss world called "fakeaways" where you cook identical takeaway meals yourself, at home.
 Not only are they healthier, but they cost a hell of a lot less.
-This is why I started trying out some money-saving ways to re-create my favourite takeaways and saved over £30 a week - Check out Skint Dad for loads of ideas.
+This is why I started trying out some money-saving ways to re-create my favourite takeaways and saved over £30 a week.

 7 - Make Brand Food Swaps